muthhus/aws-cdk-java/README.md

-# AWS CDK Java Worshop!
+# Automate AWS Services(API Gateway, Lambda & DynamoDB) using AWS CDK in Java!

 This project helps you to automate the infrastructure on AWS using AWS CDK.
 It configures the Amazon API gateway, Lambda & DynamoDB services.